Review Process and Timeline

 As a result of the Committee’s consideration, some applicants are admitted, some are placed on a waiting list, and the remaining applicants are denied.
 The total number admitted is that which experience has indicated will fill the places available in the entering class.
-If the number of admitted students who accept an offer of admission falls below the number necessary to fill the class, a waiting list is used to fill the remaining places.
+If the number of admitted students who accept an offer of admission falls below the number necessary to fill the class, then a waiting list is used to fill the remaining places.

 Notification of Decision

 Decision notifications are sent to applicants as decisions are made.
 For the majority of applicants, this is usually by early April.
 An admitted applicant has several weeks to respond to the offer, but in no case is an applicant required to respond before April 1.

 Berkeley Law School does not require an acceptance deposit.
-Instead, we rely on the good faith of those who are admitted to provide candid and honest responses about accepting the offer of admission.
+Instead, we rely on the good faith of those whom we admit to provide candid and honest responses about accepting our offer of admission.
 The absence of a deposit may necessitate reconfirmation of an accepted applicant’s declaration to enroll.